stephenwhippuk/GildedRoseAssignment/README.md

 # GildedRoseAssignment

-This project was completed as part of a Technoical Assessment.
+This project was completed as part of a Technical Assessment.
 And provides an implementation of a modified Gilded Rose Kata.

 It is Provided as Visual Studio Solution (VS2019) containing 3 projects